golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

   - there must be H.A.L. user asset in transaction inputs.

-  - there must be only one UTxO spending in inputs from this script.
+  - there must be only one UTxO in transaction inputs from this script.

-  - first output must be UTxO with reference asset.
+  - first output must be reference_output.

     - must have same value as spending input. (except `lovelace` because that can change)